-Times Tables are taught in an extra explicit session designed to develop automaticity which avoids cognitive overload in the working memory and enables pupils to focus on new concepts. (see our document Times Tables at Hanwell Fields for more information).
+Times tables and mental arithmetic skills are a vital part to the mathematics curriculum and are a focus throughout the school.
+We subscribe to Times Tables Rockstars.
+Tables are taught in extra explicit sessions designed to develop automaticity which avoids cognitive overload in the working memory and enables pupils to focus on new concepts. (see our Multiplication Progression document for more information).